uktrade/ci-image-builder/README.md

 ## Build

-An environment variable for [`Pack CLI version`](https://github.com/buildpacks/pack/releases) has to be set in the environment settings within the CI Image Builder AWS CodeBuild project console, for example:
+An environment variable for the [`Pack CLI version`](https://github.com/buildpacks/pack/releases) has to be set in the [`buildspec.yml`](buildspec.yml) file.

-    PACK_VERSION = v0.28.0
+The CodeBuild project for the `ci-image-builder` is managed via Terraform in the `terraform-tools` GitLab repository.

 ## Usage